Vocabularies

 confidence: highThe validator:

-- Determines the subject's entity type (person, event, relationship, or place)
+- Determines the subject's entity type from the typed reference (person, event, relationship, or place)

 - Looks up the appropriate property vocabulary for that type